Rule: Rolling dice

 Critical Success

 Rolling a 20 on a d20 is always a Critical Success.
-Special rule :- During a Check (or Contest): Rolling a result of 31+ is considered a Critical Succes.
+Special rule :- During a Check, Contest or Spells: Rolling a result of 31+ is considered a Critical Succes.

 - During an Attack: Rolling 10+ above your target's Defense Rating is considered a Critical Succes.